 Accessory Dwelling Units

 Accessory dwelling units, also known as in-law units or granny units, are dwelling units built within, attached to, or detached from an existing primary residence.
 They may be built within a converted garage or accessory structure, as a newly built structure, or as a conversion of part of a main house.
 Typically, accessory dwelling units are much smaller than the main house, and can offer convenient and affordable for adult children or extended family, and/or a source of income for homeowners.

 Unpermitted Accessory Dwelling Units

-While most accessory dwelling units in the County are built with all required permits and approvals, there are also some units that have been constructed without following the required procedures.
-Some of these units may be safe and fully habitable, and simply did not receive proper permits; in other cases, the standards of construction may not meet code requirements, and may present health and safety issues to residents and adjacent properties.
-The Accessory Dwelling Unit Amnesty program is intended to provide a low-cost, penalty-free pathway to improve all unpermitted accessory deslling units to a safe and habitable condition, without requiring removal of the units or displacement of any residents.
+While most accessory dwelling units in the County are built with all required permits and approvals, some units have been constructed without following the required procedures.
+Some of these units may be safe and fully habitable and simply did not receive proper permits.
+In other cases, the construction standards may not meet code requirements and may present health and safety issues to residents and adjacent properties.
+The Accessory Dwelling Unit Amnesty program is intended to provide a low-cost, penalty-free pathway to improve all unpermitted accessory dwelling units to a safe and habitable condition without requiring the removal of the units or displacement of any residents.

 Benefits of the Program

 - Low-cost initial inspection of the unpermitted unit

 - Detailed guidance on required improvements

 - Waiver of all fees and penalties for unpermitted construction